-Drive Propertiesis a section which contains source and destination drive related options
+Drive Propertiesis a section that contains source and destination drive related options

 Deviceis the destination device which is a USB Flash Drive we will burn the iso

-Boot selectionis the type of boot style which should stay default
+Boot selectionis the type of boot style that should stay default

-SELECTis the button which is used to select ISO image
+SELECTis the button that is used to select ISO image

 Persistent partition sizeis the size which will persistent during boots via USB